Everything seems to be immediate these days. In a digital world full of instant gratification, it’s not surprising…

 Alternately, if you are trading at a high price – it would be better to back, depending on how large the move you anticipate is.
 Numerically the payoff is larger than the liability.
 Unless you’re trading in-play and the horse has already fallen over, then it’s clearly better to lay!

 Profit and loss aside, there could other benefits to backing first.
-If you have a small trading balance, the amount of lay bets you can place at large prices are limited – restricting your activity.
+If you have a small trading balance, the number of lay bets you can place at large prices are limited – restricting your activity.

 Ultimately, deciding which side of a bet is ‘better’ comes down to where the advantageous opportunity is.
 You should only be placing a trade where you think the current advantage is.
 When you add in other variables, such as sport and market type it makes this question even harder to answer.